Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: Introduction

-The nontrivial features of clean SPT phases often manifest on the physical boundaries which carry 't Hooft anomalies of the symmetry, while the bulk correlation functions of local observables all decay exponentially due to the energy gap.
-Therefore, the bulk detection of an SPT state is nontrivial if only a wavefunction without a boundary is available.
-One useful tool is the \textit{strange correlator} \cite{Strange, Wu_2015, Vanhove_2018, Meng_2022, Paganelli_2022, Scaffidi_2016} defined for a given wavefunction $|\Psi\rangle$ as $C(r,r')=\frac{\langle\Psi|O(r)O(r')|\Psi_0\rangle}{\langle\Psi|\Psi_0\rangle}$, where $|\Psi_0\rangle$ is a symmetric trivial state serving as a reference state, and $O$'s are local observables in the system.
-It has been demonstrated that, given a nontrivial SPT wavefunction, the strange correlator is generically \textit{long-range} or \textit{power-law} correlated in the long-distance limit.
-One of the advantages of the strange correlator is that we can robustly diagnose nontrivial SPT phases without restricting to the boundaries, which is particularly useful for SPTs whose protecting symmetry is broken by the existence of boundaries.
+The nontrivial features of SPT phases manifest on the physical boundaries which often show symmetry-protected gapless spectrum, while bulk correlation functions of local observables all decay exponentially with distance due to the spectral gap.
+This bulk-boundary dichotomy makes the detection of SPT phases particularly challenging when only access to a single bulk wavefunction, without physical boundaries, is available.
+One powerful tool is the \textit{strange correlator} \cite{Strange} defined for a given wavefunction $|\Psi\rangle$ as

+Here $|\Psi_0\rangle$ is a symmetric trivial state serving as a reference, and $O$'s are certain local operators.
+It has been demonstrated that, given a nontrivial SPT wavefunction, the strange correlator is generically \textit{long-range} or \textit{power-law} in the long-distance limit\cite{Strange,Paganelli_2022, Scaffidi_2016}.
+The success of the strange correlator can be understood through a Wick rotation perspective, where the strange correlator is mapped to the correlation function at the boundary of the SPT phase.
+This boundary correlation function is guaranteed to be nontrivial due to the presence of anomalous surface states inherent to the SPT phase.
+The strange correlator has been successfully applied to identify nontrivial SPT wavefunctions in numerical simulations \cite{Wu_2015, Vanhove_2018, Meng_2022, he2016bona, wierschem2014quenching, vanhove2022topological, wierschem2016detection, wierschem2014strange}.

+This work extends the concept of the strange correlator to ASPT states by introducing a novel tool, the fidelity strange correlator (FSC), which leverages the concept of fidelity from quantum information theory.
+We highlight that the fidelity between two density matrices is a natural extension of wavefunction overlap in mixed states, which allows us to define a basis-independent form of strange correlator for ASPTs.
+We also explore potential methods for measuring the FSC using classical shadow tomography, a powerful and efficient technique for estimating properties of quantum states.
+By combining the FSC framework with classical shadow methods, our work provides a concrete pathway for identifying and characterizing ASPT phases in noisy or decoherent quantum systems, bridging the gap between theoretical proposals and experimental realizations.